How does a cryptographer use math?

 What Does a Cryptographer Do?
 As a cryptographer, you’ll help develop complex security systems using ciphers and algorithms to encrypt sensitive data and protect it from hackers, misuse, and cybercrime.
 This protected information can include financial, personal, business, or military data.

-READ: What are the 2 main newspapers in Spain?
+READ: What race are the Nepalese?

 Is cryptography an algebra?